 To get these links, you need a quality link-building strategy.

 The best way to get backlinks is to respond to journalist inquiries.
 HARO, or Help a Reporter Out, is a great online database to find inquiries that apply to your expertise.

 Unlinked mentions, industry studies, and award announcements are all beneficial when it comes to snagging quality backlinks.

 Authority, Trustworthiness, and SEO

-Remember, the better your content, the more authoritative it will appear, and the better your links, the more trustworthy.
+The better your content, the more authoritative it will appear, and the better your links, the more trustworthy.

-With the Medic update, even more emphasis seems to have placed on these factors, especially if you operate a site that deals with sensitive or highly academic information (think sites that give financial or medical advice).
+With the Medic update, even more emphasis seems to have been placed on these factors, especially if you operate a site that deals with sensitive or highly academic information (think sites that give financial or medical advice).